top of page

 The verb 'flabbergast' has a somewhat uncertain etymology, but it is believed to be a blend of two words with similar meanings: 'flabby' and 'aghast.'
 'Flabby' typically refers to something that is loose, weak, or lacking firmness, while 'aghast' means to be filled with shock, horror, or amazement.
 The fusion of these words in 'flabbergast' suggests a state of such extreme astonishment or shock that it metaphorically renders a person speechless or 'flabby' in their reaction.
 Although the precise origin remains somewhat elusive, 'flabbergast' effectively captures the notion of overwhelming surprise or shock that leaves someone temporarily unable to speak or react coherently.

-Quiz: Find the meaning of the verb flabbergast:
+Find the correct meaning of the verb flabbergast:

 Try Again!